Ritam-Guha/CGA/README.md

 1. Capture proper frames from the videos.
 2. Extract appropriate features from the frames.
 3. Label each frame according to the human activity being performed.
-4. Keep the features and labels in a single xlsx file.
+4. Keep the features and labels in a single .xlsx file.
-5. Run 'fileCreate.m' as fileCreate(xlsx file name, training percentage) [for KTH: fileCreate('KTH', 70)]
+5. Run 'fileCreate.m' as *fileCreate(xlsx file name, training percentage)* [for KTH: *fileCreate('KTH', 70)*]

 * Sensor datastes
-1. Keep the features and labels in a single xlsx file.
+1. Keep the features and labels in a single .xlsx file.
-2. Run 'fileCreate.m' as fileCreate(xlsx file name, training percentage) [for KTH: fileCreate('KTH', 70)]
+2. Run 'fileCreate.m'.

+fileCreate creates the necessary train-test divisioned .mat file.

 ## Parameters